You’ve got traffic coming to your website. Awesome, that’s half the battle.

 - Cost of acquisition – details how much it costs to get a customer.

 - Return on investment – compares how much you’re making to how much you’re spending.

-Other than tracking, your inbound marketing for SaaS strategy should be scalable.
-Otherwise, it won’t meet the demands of your marketing campaigns.
+Besides tracking your inbound marketing success, your strategy should be scalable.
 Automation makes this possible.

 Marketing automation software streamlines your pipeline activity.
-Leads get content based on their location in the sales funnel using automated workflows.
+Leads get content based on their location in the sales funnel thanks to automated workflows.
 For example, when prospects sign up for a free trial, the software moves them to a new email list.
 They then begin to receive lead nurturing content.

 SaaS Inbound Marketing FAQ

 What is SaaS Inbound Marketing?